 There are thousands of bloggers out there that write articles to tell you how to “get paid to travel the world” and honestly this is something that has been bothering me ever since I started blogging.
 Why?
 Because I find the whole approach dishonest because this simply isn’t true.
-No one really gets paid to travel the world.
+If you thought otherwise, I’m sorry to break it to you but one really gets paid to travel the world.

 A wise man once said “there’s no such thing as a free lunch” and he was right.
 Sure, a lot of people find ways to get paid while traveling but they earn that money in exchange for their services or expertise.
 Hence, people don’t get paid to travel the world but rather get paid while traveling the world.
 These people give some product or service that provides value and that product/service isn’t enjoying on the beach.
 Enjoying on the beach might be a consequence of the work they did but not the work itself.